fimbul-works/gdschema/project/addons/GDSchema/examples/EXAMPLES.md

 If you encounter any problems or have questions about these examples:
 1. Check the main [README](../README.md) for API documentation
-2. Review the for comprehensive schema examples in the [GDSchema GitHub repository](https://github.com/fimbul-works/gdschema)
+2. Review the for comprehensive Schema examples in the [GDSchema GitHub repository](https://github.com/fimbul-works/gdschema)
 3. Open an issue on the project repository

 ---